National trackers say D.C. is among the worst vaccinators in the U.S. The reality is more complicated.

 The portion of D.C. shots that go to nonresidents is falling, as initial groups of essential workers, such as those in health care, have moved through the process, and more D.C. residents over 65 or with health problems have gotten shots.

-And the city has put rules in place to ensure that no more than 10 percent of appointments available through its registration system are open to nonresident workers.
+And the city has put rules in place to ensure that no more than 10 percent of appointments available through its registration system are open to nonresident workers, though hospitals that give vaccines outside that system can vaccinate higher numbers of nonresidents.

 City officials have also asked the federal government to send additional allocations of the vaccine to make up for the disproportionate share of out-of-state workers, or to vaccinate some of those workers at federal sites.
 Those requests have been denied.